abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

     the ``intervals`` ``std::vector<IntervalVar *>``.

     ``SequenceVar`` variables are so closely tied to a sequence of ``IntervalVar``\s that obey a ``DisjunctiveConstraint`` constraint that it is quite natural to find such method.
-In the current implementation, it is the **only** method to create a ``SequenceVar`` method!
+In the current implementation, it is the **only** available method to create
+    a ``SequenceVar`` variable!

     ..  warning:: The use of the ``MakeSequenceVar()`` method of a ``DisjunctiveConstraint``  constraint is the only way to create a ``SequenceVar`` variable in the current implementation.
 This might change in the future.